 - Medical Spanish Programs for well established programs that are used regularly by B.U. medical students.

 - AMSA’s International Health Opportunities Directory.
 Search by “opportunity type” and choose “Medical Spanish” in the drop-down menu.

 Community Service/Public Health/Service Learning Programs are not necessarily medical-student focused but include professionals and students of many disciplines.
 There is a central project or a service provided in connection within a community that is located overseas or in the U.S.

 - Bridges to Community

 - John Snow, Inc.

 - Global Medical Brigades

-To undertake an IH research or community health project during the summer after first year, medical students must begin the planning process during the fall semester of their first year of medical school.
-For tips on how to get started, visit Research in the IH Field.
+To undertake an GH research or community health project during the summer after first year, medical students must begin the planning process during the fall semester of their first year of medical school.
+For tips on how to get started, visit Research in the GH Field.

-BUSM offers the IH Summer Scholarship Program that provides funding for first-year B.U. medical students to undertake a full-time 8-week summer research or community health project during the summer between first- and second-year.
+BUSM offers the GH Summer Scholarship Program that provides funding for first-year B.U. medical students to undertake a full-time 8-week summer research or community health project during the summer between first- and second-year.
 The project must be completed in a developing country.
-Students interested in applying for an IH summer scholarship, MUST attend the IH mini-course to be eligible for funding.
+Students interested in applying for an GH summer scholarship, MUST attend the GH mini-course to be eligible for funding.